AskitEndo/crampPanchayat/README.md

 ## 🌟 Overview

-CrampPanchayat is a revolutionary period tracking app that prioritizes user privacy and cultural sensitivity.
+CrampPanchayat is a Offline first period tracking app that prioritizes user privacy and accountability.
 Built with React Native and TypeScript, it offers an emoji-based anonymous profile system, ensuring users can track their menstrual health without compromising personal data.

 ### ✨ Key Features

 - **🎭 Emoji-Based Anonymous Profiles**: Choose from 16 culturally diverse emojis (🩷, 🦋, 🌙, 🌟, etc.)
 - **📱 Offline-First Architecture**: Works completely offline with optional cloud sync
-- **🔒 Privacy-First Design**: No email, phone numbers, or personal information required
+- **🔒 Privacy-First Design**: No email, phone numbers, or personal information required or offline use
 - **📅 Smart Calendar Tracking**: Manual date selection with intelligent cycle predictions
 - **🩺 Comprehensive Symptom Tracking**: 13+ categories with intensity ratings and notes
 - **👨‍👩‍👧‍👦 Multi-User Support**: Family sharing on a single device
-- **💝 UPI Donation System**: Support app development through Indian payment apps
-- **🌍 Cultural Sensitivity**: Designed with diverse users and cultural contexts in mind

 ## 🏗️ Architecture